gonmpr/algorithm-visualizer/README.md

 https://github.com/user-attachments/assets/0b3f86e2-0980-475a-bae8-685f663eccbb

-- The colors indicate the values ​​that are being compared or swaped
+- The colors indicate the values ​​that are being compared, swaped or being used as pivot

 ## What it is